Irreducible characters and bitrace for the $q$-rook monoid: Abstract

 \section{Abstract}

 This paper studies irreducible characters of the $q$-rook monoid algebra $R_n(q)$ using the vertex algebraic method.
 Based on the Frobenius formula for $R_n(q)$, a new iterative character formula is derived with the help of the vertex operator realization of the Schur symmetric function.
 The same idea also leads to a simple proof of the Murnaghan-Nakayama rule for $R_n(q)$.
-We also introduce the bitrace for the $q$-monoid and obtain a general combinatorial formula for the bitrace, which generalizes the counterpart for the Iwahori-Hecke algebra.
-The character table of $R_n(q)$ with $|\mu|=5$ is listed in the appendix
+We also introduce the bitrace for the $q$-rook monoid and derive its combinatorial formula as a generalization of the bitrace formula for the Iwahori-Hecke algebra.
+The character table of $R_n(q)$ with $|\mu|=5$ is listed in the appendix.